 “The most important thing is for these young men and women of our state, who we have invested hundreds of thousands of dollars in their K-12 education, we’re now going to give them an opportunity in an affordable way to be able to continue their education”-Christie.

 As long as a student has attended a high school in New Jersey for three consecutive years they will be applicable for the in-state tuition rates.
 Other states that are in the same boat as New Jersey include Colorado, California, Oregon, Texas, New York, Washington and others.
 These fifteen other states have laws permitting undocumented students to pay in-state tuition as long as they’ve graduated from primary or secondary schools in the state.
-Read the rest of the article online and see what is in store for New Jersey.
 What states do you think will be next?

 By admin, LLC on December 27, 2013